 Now that you have the keys to your apartment, don’t start moving in your furniture just yet.
 First, take good pictures of the apartment before you move anything in.
-Make sure to capture the quality of the carpet and the walls.
+Make sure to capture the quality of the carpet and the walls, if the carpets look a bit dirty, hiring services of carpet cleaning in Bloomfield, CT will solve the problem for you.
 Take photos of any damage that was present before you moved in.

 If you do see problems, you should notify your landlord about them before moving in.
 When it comes to repair requests and complaints, put and get everything in writing, and make sure you keep copies of all written requests or complaints you made to your landlord.

 Hopefully you’ll never have an issue with your landlord that needs to be taken to court, but if you do, having organized documents of everything will keep you from being liable.